seaside1/unifiprotect/README.md

 Example of usage
 - Detect Motion and trigger other system (Notifications, Alexa, Google Home, turn on lights, sound an alarm etc)
 - Turn on and off notifications, can be used together with presence detection.
-- View general information about Cameras and NVR, for instance check harddrive health and storage.
+- View general information about Cameras and NVR, for instance check hard-drive health and storage.
 - Reboot Cameras
 - Turn on / off IR - leds
 - Turn on / off Recording from the camera